uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/uncategorized/flow_graph/async_msg_cls.rst

    at most once.
 If the async message is never passed to a node that accepts the results of asynchronous activity than the result can be never set.
-   However, if the async message is passed to a node that accepts the result of async message (the ``finalize()`` method will be called in this case), the result must be set.
+   However, if the async message is passed to a node that accepts the result of async message (the ``finalize()`` method is called in this case), the result must be set.

 .. note::

-   If a node accepts an async message, but a message of result type ``T`` is provided to the node, an async message will be automatically created and the incoming message of type ``T`` will be immediately set as its result.
+   If a node accepts an async message, but a message of result type ``T`` is provided to the node, an async message is automatically created and the incoming message of type ``T`` is immediately set as its result.

 .. note::

-   Nodes or ports that accepts async messages can accept only an async message of the same type or a message of the result type.
+   Nodes or ports that accept async messages can accept only an async message of the same type or a message of the result type.
 Therefore, it is impossible to pass ``async_msg<T>`` to a node that accepts async messages of derived type from ``async_msg<T>``.